OakTeppaitoon/my-portfolio/README.md

-# my-portfollio
+# my-portfolio
-This is my professional portfollio
+This is my professional portfolio